SANE Resources logo

 A:

-Because I don't publically advertise or market my services, and don't have a "sign out front" of my building, all clients are referred by other professionals and word of mouth.
-When I get a phone call or email in the morning asking me for a same-day appointment I can sometimes squeeze a new client in that evening, or the following day.
+Because I don't publically advertise or market my services, and don't have a "sign out front" of my building, all clients are referred by other professionals, professional organizations, and word of mouth.
+When I get a phone call or email in the morning asking me for a same-day appointment, sometimes I am able to squeeze a new client in that evening, or the following day.

 Q: Do you make house calls?